Lakeshore Nature Preserve

 Lakeshore Master Plan: A Vision for the Future

 A phased program of ecological restoration, maintenance and recreational enhancement for the Preserve has been outlined to maximize and coordinate research and community use of this beloved area.
 Naming opportunities include:

-- Restoration of a Fire Point Circle along Picnic Point- $50,000
+- Restoration of a Fire Pit Circle along Picnic Point – $50,000

-- One year supply of native plants for Muir Woods and Picnic Point- $10,000
+- One year supply of native plants for Picnic Point – $10,000

 - Removal of invasive species and opening of 100 feet of shoreline view along the Lakeshore Path- $5,000